Bleach batteries, Colorectal Cancer, and the TCA cycle: LIYSF Science Bazaar (I)

 Amine Bouchari and Davide Rovelli, Italy, developed several prototypes for a battery that is environmentally friendly and cost-efficient in the hopes that no individual will ever be without battery power.

-Amine designed a battery that uses bleach as its catalyst, rather then heavy metals like most batteries.
+Amine designed a battery that uses bleach as its catalyst, rather than heavy metals like most batteries.
 By using bleach as a catalyst, when the batteries are disposed of, instead of releasing heavy metals into the environment, the bleach decomposes into sodium chloride, which is not harmful to the environment.

 The current prototypes reach 1.6 volts, which is the equivalent of an AA battery.